InnerPlant/.github/README.md

 #### Versioning

 [Semver](https://semver.org/) is a widely accepted standard, so we'll use it.
-Versioning should be notated somewhere in the *pyproject.toml* (for Poetry projects) or in the version section in the GitHub Repo.
+Versioning should be notated in the *pyproject.toml* (for Poetry projects) or in the version section in the GitHub Repo.

 Given a version number **MAJOR.MINOR.PATCH**, increment the:
 1. **MAJOR** version when you make incompatible API changes